JLPLabs/HVOC_2023/lab4/README.rst

 This document is useful in that it provides the math you need to make tradeoffs regarding tag length and lifespan of the key.

 `NIST 800-38B <../papers/NIST.SP.800-38B.pdf>`_

+NOTE:  In the 2016 update to 38B the `examples <https://csrc.nist.gov/CSRC/media/Projects/Cryptographic-Standards-and-Guidelines/documents/examples/AES_CMAC.pdf>`_ were moved.